Relapsing polychondritis: History

 membrane.
-Jaksch von Wartenhorst considered this was an undescribed degenerative disorder of cartilage and named it Polychondropathia.
+Jaksch von Wartenhorst considered this to be an undescribed degenerative disorder of cartilage and named it Polychondropathia.

-He even took his patient's occupation into consideration, and related the cause to excessive alcohol intake.
+He even considered his patient's occupation and related the cause to excessive alcohol intake.

 Since then, the disease has received many names.
 The following table shows the history of the nomenclature of relapsing polychondritis.
 The current name, Relapsing Polychondritis (RP), was introduced by Pearson and his colleagues in 1960 to emphasize the episodic course of the disease.

 Research

+In 2017, a physician, also a patient with the disease, became a rheumatologist to study the disease.
+Since then, there has been an increase in awareness, as well as different studies that have helped advance the field.
 There has been little research on neurological problems related to RP.
-If these cartilage structures get inflamed, they could press against nerves and cause a variety of problems that is seen in RP like peripheral neuropathy and many more.
+If these cartilage structures get inflamed, they could press against nerves and cause a variety of problems that are seen in RP, like peripheral neuropathy and many more.